OlhaBorzhynska/09-auth/README.md

 📄 **Live Page:** [View Project](https://09-auth-three-snowy.vercel.app/)

-**NoteHub** — is a modern web application for creating, viewing, and managing personal notes.
-The project was developed using Next.js and TypeScript and demonstrates working with user authentication, protected routes, global state management, and REST API integration.
+**NoteHub** is a modern web application for creating, viewing, and managing personal notes.

+The project was developed using Next.js and TypeScript and demonstrates practical experience with user authentication, protected routes, global state management, and REST API integration.

 ---